-5 Steps to Prepare for an ICE Audit
+5 Steps to Prepare Your Staff for an ICE Audit

-ICE has issued an unprecedented number of I-9 audits over the last three weeks, totaling 3,282 NOI’s to employers across the country.
+ICE auditors have issued an unprecedented number of I-9 ICE audits over the last three weeks, totaling 3,282 NOI’s to employers across the country.

 The recent wave of audits targets hospitality, agriculture, food processing, health care, landscaping, and construction industries.
 It is anticipated that thousands of more audits will be issued in the coming weeks.